Jocelyn Hagen: Commissions and awards

-Mass
+amass

 During her time as composer-in-residence for The Singers, Hagen initially planned to write a traditional setting of the Catholic Mass.
 However, while considering the "Credo" text, she struggled with the idea of the "Credo" as the only path to salvation.
 She instead included spiritual poems from various faith traditions, ultimately creating a unique piece that connects the oratorio and mass traditions.
 In doing so, she presents a "pluralistic view of religion as well as a message of unity and peace" for all audiences.

 This 65-minute work features soprano, tenor, and bass soloists, four-part choir, solo cello, cello quartet, guitar, and three percussionists.
 Hagen explored the use of homemade percussion instruments, including handmade oxygen tank bells. amass uses a diversity of timbres from the varied use of solo and ensemble textures, and traditional and experimental tone colors.
 In combining both sacred and secular texts, amass continues the tradition of the Catholic Mass, as well as inviting the audience to consider multiple paths to salvation.
 "Frequent rhapsodic repetitions of texts throughout the oratorio allow listeners to meditate and reflect on the work's music and its spiritual narrative without the encumbrance of new texts to consider."

 The Notebooks of Leonardo da Vinci

 Hagen was commissioned by the Minnesota Chorale and the Metropolitan Symphony Orchestra to compose The Notebooks of Leonardo da Vinci, a seven-movement work for choir, orchestra, and video projections to honor Leonardo da Vinci'.
 Since its premiere in March 2019, the piece has been performed in Michigan, Connecticut, California, Alabama and Montana.

 Traditionally, film music is written as secondary to the visuals, but Hagen's aim in this piece was to create an opportunity for music to serve as the foundation for the digital media.
-The piece includes a video technician using Musaic software to adjust the film in real time to follow the conductor, and is thus a performer like any other member of the ensemble.
+The piece includes a video technician using Muséik software to adjust the film in real time to follow the conductor, and is thus a performer like any other member of the ensemble.
 "What Hagen accomplishes through her seven movements is to voice the pent-up side of human nature, that 'unquenchable curiosity' and search for worlds waiting to be born, which characterizes Leonardo's investigations and the rebirth of knowledge on a human scale."

 Hagen gave a TED presentation in Minneapolis about the work in February 2019, presenting on how the piece is "exploring the new frontier of video syncing technology with a new work for choir, orchestra, and a new member of the orchestra—video projections."